sioquim/markdown-cv/index.md

 ---
 # Franco D. Sioquim

-I'm a skilled software engineer who loves creating user-friendly experiences that customers really enjoy.
-My career began in electronics engineering and over the years, I've grown into a versatile role in software development.
-I'm always learning new things and exploring different areas.
-I'm enthusiastic in what I do and committed to helping teams grow through mentorship, sharing ideas, and solving problems.
+I'm an experienced software engineer passionate about creating user-friendly experiences that customers genuinely enjoy.
+My career started in electronics engineering, and over the years, it has evolved into a dynamic role in software development, always learning and exploring new things.
+I'm highly motivated and committed to helping my teams grow through mentorship, idea sharing, and problem-solving.
 Working with me means leveraging technology to simplify complex problems into easy solutions.

 <div id="webaddress">